YugaByte DB delivers an average of 3.5x better throughput and 3x lower latency

 YugaByte DB distributed backups are designed to copy data from only the shard leaders using checkpoints without involving any of replicas at any time.
 CockroachDB requires a logical scan of the table in order to identify a consistent snapshot because it relies on the underlying RocksDB primitives as-is.

 Averaged across a wide array of access patterns important to internet-scale transactional workloads, YugaByte DB outperformed CockroachDB 3.5x in terms of throughput and 3x in terms of latency.
 YugaByte DB is able to deliver these exceptional performance numbers because of its superior storage engine and replication layer implementation.

 CockroachDB’s higher latency read/write operations mandate the use of a separate caching tier to power low latency customer-facing apps.
 YugaByte DB’s obviates the need for such a cache and helps increase customer loyalty by serving blazing fast user experiences through native queries.

 Run ever-growing data workloads alongside distributed transactional workloads on the same cluster with each node handling multiple terabytes of data density.
 Achieve lowest Total Cost of Ownership through lower infrastructure costs combined with the lower labor cost of managing clusters efficiently with complete automation.

-With its unique ability to power both distributed SQL and transactional NoSQL workloads, YugaByte DB delivers a more future-proofed operational data tier than compared to the SQL-only CockroachDB.
-Build and run complex, multi-model microservices faster than ever before.
+With its unique ability to power both scale-out RDBMS and internet-scale OLTP workloads, YugaByte DB delivers a more future-proofed operational data tier than compared to the relational-only CockroachDB.
+Build and run complex microservices faster than ever before.